swyxio/async-render-toolbox/README.md

 ## Usage - chrome extension

-### Install on the Chrome extension [here](https://chrome.google.com/webstore/detail/fbchcodfbfjeededacomngobhnndcgol)
+### Install the Chrome extension [here](https://chrome.google.com/webstore/detail/fbchcodfbfjeededacomngobhnndcgol)

 Then:

-* Install the extension.
+* Navigate to any site (eg linkedin.com)
-* Click the little browser icon
+* Click the little browser icon to insert our javascript.
+Although we do request permissions, we never insert javascript on any site unless you click that button.
+(See our source code if you like, its open source)
 * You should see the radar appear
 * Now you can toggle it on or off using ctrl + R
 * If you refresh your page or navigate away you'll need to click the icon to reactivate again (we try not to inject ourselves into every page, that would be douchey)